-13.7.
+13.6.
 Evaluation

-We will evaluate the program as a whole after the proof of concept stage is completed to determine the extent to which the funded activity is contributing to the program objectives and outcomes.
+We will evaluate the program as a whole to determine the extent to which the funded activity is contributing to the program objectives and outcomes.
 We may use information from your application and project reports for this purpose.
 We may also interview you, or ask you for more information to help us understand how the grant impacted you and to evaluate how effective the program was in achieving its outcomes.
 We may contact you after you finish your project for more information to assist with this evaluation.

-13.8.
+13.7.
 Grant acknowledgement